tonyjurg/Nestle1904LFT/docs/features/featuresbyfeaturetype.md

-# Text-Fabric features Nestle 1904 (sorted by feature type)
+# Text-Fabric features Nestle1904LFT (sorted by feature type)
 ###### *(or browse by [node type](featuresbynodetype.md#readme) or [feature group](featuresbygroup.md#readme))*

 The features of this Text-Fabric dataset: